borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Cronitor hook

-[Cronitor](https://cronitor.io/) provides "Cron monitoring and uptime healthchecks for websites, services and APIs", and borgmatic has built-in integration with it.
+[Cronitor](https://cronitor.io/) provides "Cron monitoring and uptime healthchecks for websites, services and APIs," and borgmatic has built-in integration with it.
 Once you create a Cronitor account and cron job monitor on their site, all you need to do is configure borgmatic with the unique "Ping API URL" for your monitor.
 Here's an example: